mswachter/dsp/lessons/command_line/command_line_lecture.md

 This "changes directory" and makes the named directory our new working directory.

-> Question: How could we make sure that we moved?
+> Question: How could we make sure that we moved? (base) tells us where we are working, or you could type ls and see there are no files within this new directory

 Let's get a few special things out of the way as well for command line.
 When we talk about folders, we don't always want to move "into" the next folder